 Going on from the Colle Oppio in a northerly direction you will reach the Basilica of Santa Maria Maggiore and farther to the main train station Termini.

 From the Coliseum, via di San Giovanni in Laterano goes off.
 Passing excavations of a Gladiator school and the Dominican Basilica San Clemente this small cosy street with cosy bars, restaurants and shops leads to the Basilica of San Giovanni and the Holy stairs and onto the via Appia Nuova.

 From the Colosseum, starting from the Arch of Constantine, via di San Gregorio leads you to the Circus Maximus.
-The second entrance to the archaeological area of the Palatine and the Imperial forums, is located on this road.
-If you go further on the road, you come to the ruins of the aqueduct of Claudius, which supplied the area with water.
-On your left, you see the Caelian Hill, one of the seven hills of Rome.
+On this street is the entrance to the archaeological area of the Palatine.
+If you continue on the road, you will pass the ruins of the Claudius aqueduct, which supplied the area with water.
+On the left you see the Caelius, one of the seven hills of Rome.

 The Circus Maximus was once the largest Racecourse in Rome.
 Located in the Valley between the Aventine and Palatine Hill there were the first events in the 6th century BC and in the 4th century BC the first permanent facilities were built.
 Julius Cäsar, 46 BC, built the first brick plants.

 In 64 AD the great fire of Rome started in the stalls around the circus.